Txart/egg-simulation/devlog.md

 - Only consider half of an egg (symmetry).
 In my case, because the eggo is lying down, y>0.

 # TODOs
-- Make implicit solution for the degree of cooking.
-Current forward Euler explicit solution's timestep dt=1second is too large!
+- Improve efficiency of the backwards Euler solution for the degree of cooking: use sparse matrices and clever algos, your matrix is diagonal!
 - With the unstructured mesh, the matrix is not that sparse any more.
 Do we need sparse matrices??
 - Move plot of unstructured egg from trial zone to proper code.
 # IDEAS